Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/GROMACS/README.md

 -   Due to issues with cray-hugepages, we had to disable hugepages support (also in all older easyconfigs)

-### 2026.0 for cpeAMD 25.03
+### 2026.0 for cpeAMD 25.03 and 25.09

 -   Updated for Gromacs 2026.0.
-Gromacs 2026.0 has suport for SYCL and HIP.
+Gromacs 2026.0 has support for SYCL and HIP.
 For SYCL we have a straightforward update of previous easyconfigs.
 HIP support requires some extra flags.

+-   Did some cleanup for 25.09 as the EasyConfigs for the HIP versions had too many dependencies.

+-   For 25.09 we also added lumi-CrayPath to the dependencies to ensure that the correct MPI and LibSci libraries are used.